 In order to live out our vision for unity, the Kingdom Vision Team comprises of an Editor and Trustees, (those who oversee Kingdom Vision, pray for and advise on direction), from different churches in Cornwall.

 Tracey Dockree is the Founder of Kingdom Vision.
-She felt called to produce a magazine for Christians in Cornwall in 2008, but with no training or expertise in this area dismissed it as fanciful daydreaming.
-God was very persistent and one night in February 2010 she sat down at the computer and Kingdom Vision was born.
+She felt called to produce a magazine for Christians in Cornwall in 2008, but with no training or expertise dismissed it as fanciful daydreaming.
+God was very persistent so one night in February 2010 she sat down at the computer and Kingdom Vision was born.
 Tracey committed to be a follower of Christ in 2002 and her life has been transformed ever since.
 God has bestowed on her “the oil of joy instead of mourning, and a garment of praise instead of a spirit of despair.”
 (Isaiah 61:3) She has discovered firsthand that God honours His promises in the bible, that He is trustworthy, faithful, always there and nothing is impossible for Him.
 He is life and He brings life to all who trust in Him.
 Tracey worships God in every church and on every street, in her kitchen and on the train.
-She is part of the Open Heaven family, but also wife to Paul and mother to Roy, Stephen and Cara.
-Currently a Fashion Design Undergraduate at Falmouth University, her calling is to bring the Kingdom of God into the Fashion World.
-She has seen the Kingdom of God demonstrated in Truro as founder of the Truro Healing on the Streets team and as a Street Pastor.
+Currently a Fashion Design Undergraduate at Falmouth University, she graduates in June 2015 and is excited to see what the future might hold.
+She has seen the Kingdom of God demonstrated in Truro as founder of Truro Healing on the Streets and as a Street Pastor.